Tom & Jerry Kids: Droopy and Dripple

 The Droopy and Dripple segments feature characters from the classic Tex Avery shorts starring Droopy.
 Droopy has a different job every episode and his son Dripple (a tinier, identical version of him) always follows him as his assistant.
 The two will usually end up clashing with McWolf, the before-unnamed villainous wolf from Avery shorts that, envious of their success, will use any dirty trick against them to win, but inevitably fails.
 The beautiful Miss Vavoom (Red in Avery shorts) is another possible source of conflict between the two, as both of them have a crush on her and she, or a kiss from her, is often the prize of some sort of competition.

 Their "detective" segments were later spun-off into Droopy, Master Detective.

+Slowpoke Antonio

+Slowpoke Antonio is the western cousin of Jerry.
+While he appeared in the "Tom and Jerry" segments, Slowpoke Antonio did star in two cartoons.

+Calaboose Cal

+Calaboose Cal is a gold cat and mouse exterminator who often helps Tom try to catch Jerry.
+While he appeared in the Tom and Jerry segments, Calaboose Cal did star in two cartoon shorts.

+Wild Mouse

+Wild Mouse is a ferocious mouse who often aids Jerry in thwarting Tom.
+While he appeared in the "Tom and Jerry" segments, Wild Mouse did star in two cartoon shorts.

 Blast-Off Buzzard

 Season 4 features a new adaption of the Blast-Off Buzzard segment from the CB Bears where the characters actually talk.
-In these segments, Blast-Off Buzzard leads his gang of Buzzards as they try to catch Crazylegs.
+In these segments, Blast-Off Buzzard leads his biker gang of buzzards as they try to catch Crazylegs.
 Only two episodes were made.